DSoftwareArtist/DSoftwareArtist/README.md

 I have been building different kinds of softwares for various industries including Finance, E-commerce, Blockchain and Cryptocurrency for many years.

-On top of using technologies, However, I make it my mission to solve real life and business problems.
+On top of using and exploring technologies tools, However, I make it my mission to solve real life and business problems.

 Want to know more about me?
 [Check out my Portfolio.](https://reamonsumapig.dev/)